RANGE FORD DOMESTIC COMPETITION INFORMATION

 FINALS SERIES

-Finals formats will be announced prior to the end of the first half (term) of each season once all grading is complete.
+Finals formats will be announced prior to the season start date.
 The formats may vary between grades in the same competition depending on the number of teams that are registered.

-Teams who need to forfeit a game should email us as soon as possible.
-Please make sure you provide us with the following information in your email:
+Teams who need to forfeit a game must contact their Club as soon as possible.
+Please make sure you provide your Club with the following information in your email:

 • Team name